quachdoduy/NUX-Root/sources/KeepAlived-CLi.md

-    state MASTER|BACKUP         # specify the instance state in standard use interface string            # specify the network interface for the instance to run on virtual_router_id num       # specify to which VRRP router id the instance belongs priority num                # specify the instance priority in the VRRP router advert_int num              # specify the advertisement interval in seconds (set to 1) authentication {            # identify a VRRP authentication definition block auth_type PASS|AH       # specify which kind of authentication to use (PASS|AH)
+    state MASTER|BACKUP         # specify the instance state in standard use interface string            # specify the network interface for the instance to run on virtual_router_id num       # specify to which VRRP router id the instance belongs priority num                # specify the instance priority in the VRRP router (range from 1 to 255) advert_int num              # specify the advertisement interval in seconds (set to 1) authentication {            # identify a VRRP authentication definition block auth_type PASS|AH       # specify which kind of authentication to use (PASS|AH)